UoMLibrary/OACP/README.md

 # OACP

-# oacpv2

-Setup to run oacpv2 application in local laptop
+Setup to run oacp application in local laptop
 ================================================

 **1.Eclipse IDE** for Enterprise Java and Web Developers - 2021-12